Hardy souls across New England and New York dig out after major winter storm - KESQ

 The New Hampshire Department of Safety announced Sunday it had activated an emergency operations center to help local communities clean clean up from the storm, including those with significant power outages.

+Across the country in Southern California, heavy rain and quarter-sized hail fell in neighborhoods around Los Angeles.
+A severe thunderstorm warning was issued through Sunday afternoon, with the National Weather Service predicting lightning and wind gusts in mountain areas approaching 60 mph (97 kph).

+The California storm was moving south from the Sierra Nevada, where areas around Lake Tahoe received about a foot (30 cm) of new snow and Mammoth Mountain reported up to 18 inches (45 cm) by Sunday morning.
+A day earlier, the resort was forced to close several ski lifts after a 91-mph (147-kph) wind gust was recorded.

-Fans of cold weather — including skiers — reveled in the snow.
+Fans of cold weather — including skiers — reveled in the snow from coast to coast.

 Kevin Bell, vice president of marketing for Loon Mountain in New Hampshire’s White Mountains, said the more snow New England gets, the better it is for ski resorts operating in the late season.